 If you need legal advice, a lawyer or qualified paralegal can look at your situation and tell you what you should do.

 Family Law in BC can’t give you legal advice but we have services that can.

 Family duty counsel lawyers can be found in courthouses and help people who are representing themselves in court.
 They can meet with you to learn about your issue and give you advice on what you should do.

 Family advice lawyers help with separation and divorce issues.
-If you want advice on what to do but can work out your divorce without going to court, they can help.
+If you can work out your divorce without going to court but want advice on what to do, they can help.

 Family LawLINE is a phone service that can advise you on what your next step should be in your family law issue.
 It’s available across BC and they have interpreters for you if you don’t speak English.

 Find more information about these services on the Legal Aid BC website.

 I can't afford a lawyer